 Finland is a great destination for your business.
 The business environment is very stable, and it is part of the Nordic ecosystem.
-At the same time, the hugely potential Russian market is a next-door neighbor.
 Additionally, Finland has a very good flight connection with Asia.
 It is also very safe to do business in Finland, there is no corruption and the business environment is very transparent and honest.
-The trustworthiness is very important to Finnish people.
+Trustworthiness is very important to Finnish people.
 Even verbal agreements are valid and backed up by the legislation.
 The Finnish market is desirable for businesses as it is a consumer society with a high consumer buying power.

 Starting a business in Finland is perfect for:

 - Start-ups and freelancers – as the Nordic region is one of the fastest-growing start-up regions in Europe.
 Its friendly start-up ecosystem includes many accelerators, angel investors and venture capital funds, and the government also supports innovation.

 - IT sector – the tech and IT worlds are vastly advanced in Finland due to their highly qualified specialists.
 The IT sector in Finland is receiving great attention and lots of investments.
 The workforce in Finland is generally very educated owing to the Finnish exceptional education system, and over 90% of people under 30 speak English.

 - Transport sector – for a transport company, it is easier and more efficient to move goods between Europe and Russia or Asia through Finland.
 The well-developed transport sector receives many investments from foreign investors.
 Finland has also started the National Growth Programme for the Transport sector to enhance the cooperation between the public and private sectors.
 The growth programme aims to develop business-driven ecosystems and customer services.
 All, to support the transportation companies to develop new service models and progress to growing global markets.